 + A motivated team player with the ability to take self-initiatives in a collaborative working environment;

-+ Excellent command on MS PowerPoint and Word, and experienced user in SPSS (or equivalent) and NVivo (or equivalent); and
++ Excellent command on MS PowerPoint, Word and Excel, and experienced user in SPSS (or equivalent) and NVivo (or equivalent) will have added advantage; and

 + Be able to work flexible hours for specific community engagement activities when required.

-Candidates with less experience will be considered for a Project Coordinator position.
+Candidates with less experience will be considered for a Senior Project Coordinator position.

-Preference will be given to candidates with hands-on experience in research related to ageing, intergeneration, community health and well-being, and housing.
-Applicants who intend to work full-time in Hong Kong will be considered.
-The starting period will be July 2022, or as early as possible.
+Preference will be given to candidates with hands-on experience in research related to housing, ageing, intergeneration, community health and well-being.
+Only applicants who intend to work full-time in Hong Kong will be considered.

 Interested applicants are invited to contact Prof. MO Kar Him at email (firstname.lastname@example.org) with the following materials for consideration (application with missing information will not be considered):